Meet

 Honors Awarded for Thesis Manuscript: A Pilot Study of the Food Order Behavioral Intervention in Pre-diabetes

-Bachelor of Science (BS) from Indiana University
+Bachelor of Science (BS), Indiana University Bloomington

 Magna Cum Laude Honors